andrewcooke/choochoo/docs/index.md

 ## OS-Specific Instructions

+### Linux (OpenSuse)

+This is what I have to do, on my development machine.
+For me, once all required software packages are installed, it is quite simple:

+    > dkr/make-images.sh
+    > dkr/make-postgresql-log-volume.sh --dev
+    > dkr/make-postgresql-data-volume.sh --dev

+At this point, if I am ecovering from a backup, I update the `~/.ch2` directory and the Postgres volume (ie replace the contents of the new volume just created with the old volume from backup).
+Then run

+    > dkr/run-ch2-jp-pg-persist.sh --dev

+The GUI should then be visible at http://localhost:8000

+The above uses Docker and Docker Compose.
+It keeps logs and FIT files in `~/.ch2` and the database in a Docker volume.

 ### Github Codespaces

-*Warning - Experimental*
+*Warning - Experimental and Unsupported (contributed by 3rd party)*

-If you have access to Github Codespaces, This is the quickest way to get up and running with a development environment.
-Clone the Choochoo repo to your account, select the branch you want to use, and run the "Code -> Open with Codespaces" flow.
+If you have access to Github Codespaces, clone the Choochoo repo to your account, select the branch you want to use, and run the "Code -> Open with Codespaces" flow.
 Once in there, open up a terminal and move on to the Ubuntu instructions.